The Unforgettable Fire: Critical reception

-Retrospectively, Bill Graham of Hot Press wrote in 1996 that The Unforgettable Fire was U2's most pivotal album and that it was "their coming of age that saved their lives as a creative unit."
-Niall Stokes, also of Hot Press, said that "one or two tracks were undercooked" due to the deadline crush but that it was the group's "first album with a cohesive sound" on which "U2 were reborn".
-By contrast, it was also included in the 1991 book The Worst Rock and Roll Records of All Time.
-In 2009, reviewing the album's deluxe edition, Will Hermes of Rolling Stone dubbed the album a "transitional, hit-or-miss set", but noted, "When things click, it bridges [War]s fight-the-power arena rock with the texture fetishism of...
-The Joshua Tree."
-Ryan Dombal of Pitchfork praised The Unforgettable Fire as "a transitional album of the highest magnitude" which "ebbs and flows along the spectrum between the spiky, post-punk U2 of old and the impressionistic, Eno-assisted U2 they were yearning to become."

 Touring

 In support of the album, the band embarked on a worldwide concert tour, the Unforgettable Fire Tour, which saw U2 shows moving into indoor arenas in the United States.
 Consisting of six legs and 112 shows, the tour commenced in New Zealand in August 1984 where translating the elaborate and complex textures of the new studio-recorded tracks to live performance proved to be a serious challenge.
 One solution was programmed sequencers, which the band had previously been reluctant to use.
 Sequencers were prominently used on songs like "The Unforgettable Fire" and "Bad"; sequencers are now used on the majority of U2 songs in live performances.
 Songs criticised as being "unfinished", "fuzzy" and "unfocused" on the album made more sense on stage.
 Rolling Stone magazine, for example, critical of the album version of "Bad", described its live performance as a "show stopper".

 In March 1985, a Rolling Stone cover story called U2 the "Band of the 80's," saying that "for a growing number of rock-and-roll fans, U2 have become the band that matters most, maybe even the only band that matters."
 In July 1985, U2 participated in the Live Aid benefit concert at Wembley Stadium for Ethiopian famine relief.
 Their performance was one of the show's most memorable; during a 12-minute performance of the song "Bad", Bono climbed down from the stage to embrace and dance with a female fan he had picked out of the crowd.
 The length of the song's performance cut their set short by a song.
 Although the group initially believed they had "blown it", it was, in fact, a breakthrough moment for them, showing a television audience of millions the personal connection that Bono could make with fans.
 All of U2's previous albums returned to the charts in the UK after their performance.